MScholtes/PSVirtualDesktop/README.md

 Get index number (0 to count-1) of virtual desktop.
 Returns integer or -1 if not found.
 ### Get-DesktopName -Desktop desktop
 Get name of virtual desktop.
 Returns string.
-### Set-DesktopName -Desktop desktop -Name name
+### Set-DesktopName -Desktop desktop -Name name -PassThru
 Set name of virtual desktop to name.
-Works only on Windows 10 2004 or up.
+Works only on Windows 10 2004 or up and not with Powershell Core 7.1!
 ### Get-DesktopFromWindow -Hwnd hwnd
 Get virtual desktop of window (whose window handle is passed).
 Returns desktop object.
 ### Test-CurrentDesktop -Desktop desktop